Discover and dream your way through our selection of stunning

 This hotel was built in 1892 in the Jungfrau-Aletsch protected area of the Swiss Alps that has since become a UNESCO World Heritage Site.
 The 30-bed and dormitory property has been passed down four and five generations of the same family which is impressive in these harsh times where such ...

-*Independent accommodation at the top of Europe* Arriving at Jungfraujoch station there is a sign proclaiming this to be the “top of Europe”.
-Operators, Jungfraubahn put the sign there being proud of the fact their railway includes the highest main line station in Europe.
-Trains pull through a tunnel somehow ...
+Arriving at Jungfraujoch station there is a sign proclaiming this to be the “Top of Europe”.
+Operators, Jungfraubahn put the sign there being proud of the fact their railway includes the highest mainline station in Europe.
+Trains pull through a tunnel somehow carved out of the solid rock and arrive ...

 This mountain hut is owned by the Swiss Alpine Club and lies 3240 meters above sea level overlooking a glacier pass.
 In order to get there, you have to hike across the glacier itself.
 Approach then, on the north side of the Lotschenlucke.
 The caretaker will see you from miles ...